Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-v_9SO9SU3B0.md

 ### Transcript

-> yeah i'm pretty sure they could there's a more cat variety that sounds pretty good we could variety oh you mean like for the the filter arachnophobia moon, yeah exactly yeah
+> yeah I'm pretty sure they could there's a more cat variety that sounds pretty good we could variety oh you mean like for the the filter arachnophobia moon, yeah exactly yeah